-An alternative solution tested by the National Research Council (NRC) of Canada to meet both sound transmission and fire ratings in a multi-unit wood construction is to use noise-reducing gypsum board and fibreglass insulation in floors without a concrete topping.
+A simpler solution for multi-unit wood construction, one that meets or exceeds both the sound transmission and fire rating requirements of the NBCC 2015, is to use noise-reducing gypsum board and fibreglass insulation in floors without a concrete topping.

 How to meet NBCC sound control requirements without a concrete topper:

 - Fill the wall cavity with a noise-reducing sustainable insulation.
-Fiberglass insulation in interior walls and floors/ceilings can improve sound reduction between spaces by 5 to 15 decibels1.
+Fibreglass insulation in interior walls and floors/ceilings can improve sound reduction between spaces by 5 to 15 decibels1.

 - Cover the insulated walls with laminated gypsum board technology, like that used in SilentFX QuickCut noise-reducing drywall.
 This drywall features a viscoelastic polymer between two specially formulated dense gypsum cores to significantly improve sound attenuation.
 It is ideal for systems requiring high STC performance